 HR Technology – The Industry That Keeps Exploding!

-By Doreen Dartez
+By Doreen Dartez of iBTR

 HR Tech 2022 was back in full swing this fall in Las Vegas, as attendance was high, and HR technology providers were in the hundreds.
 All were happy to be, “back to business” in-person!
 Hickok & Boardman HR Intelligence is grateful for their technology team that traveled to Vegas to stay on top of HR technology trends and innovation.
 The event indicated, per Global Industry Analyst, Josh Bersin’s keynote address, that the disruption in HR technology never stops!
 Here are the key themes gleamed from HR Tech 2022 on the latest trends in the HR Tech market for the future of work: